 Another option for these macaron ornaments is to wrap several of them together and hang them from one hook rather than individual macarons.

-When recreating the method I used to hang the macarons with burlap string, place the string in the center of the cookies from the spot you want to hang them from.
+When recreating the method I used to hang the macarons with burlap string, and place the string in the center of the cookies from the spot you want to hang them from.

 When securing the two pieces together, create a small ring of hot glue around the edge will do the trick but in order to really make the filling pop, it’s best to be really liberal with the hot glue.